KuanlinBilly/Implied-Volatility-Predictor/README.md

 7. View the predicted results on the app's output page.

 ## Data Used for Training the Model
-The default dataset used in the app is the options prices and corresponding implied volatility values of **TSEC weighted index (^TWII)**.
+The app's default dataset contains options prices and corresponding implied volatility values for the TSEC weighted index (^TWII).

 ## Conclusion
-The project showcases how to use Streamlit for web app development, neural networks for predictive modeling, and MongoDB for data storage and retrieval.
-The app provides a practical solution for predicting implied volatility in options trading, while also offering a customizable model and a collaborative platform for users.
+The Implied Volatility Predictor Web App demonstrates the use of Streamlit for web app development, neural networks for predictive modeling, and MongoDB for data storage and retrieval.
+It offers a practical solution for predicting implied volatility in options trading and serves as a customizable and collaborative platform for users.

 ## Limitations and Future Improvements
-While the Implied Volatility Predictor Web App provides a practical application for predicting implied volatility in options trading, it has some limitations.
-For instance, the accuracy of the model is dependent on the quality and relevance of the data used for training.
-In addition, the app currently only supports CSV and Excel data files, limiting the types of data that can be used for training.

-Some possible future improvements for the app include adding support for additional data file formats, incorporating real-time data feeds, and implementing additional machine learning algorithms for predicting implied volatility.
+The app's accuracy depends on the quality and relevance of the training data, and it currently only supports CSV and Excel data files.
+Possible future improvements include additional data file format support, real-time data feeds, and implementing more machine learning algorithms for predicting implied volatility.